askmike/gekko/README.md

 -Gordon Gekko

 Gekko is a Bitcoin trading bot and backtesting platform that connects to popular Bitcoin exchanges.
 It is written in javascript and runs on [nodejs](http://nodejs.org).

-This is the open source do-it-yourself version, we are planning on running hosted Gekkos in the cloud which does not require you to download and install anything, configure any textfiles or deal with the commandline.
-If you are looking for such a solution, sign up at [Wizbit](http://wizb.it) and we'll let you know once it's out!

 *Use Gekko at you own risk.*

 ## Main features

-* Trading platform:
- * Paper trading
+* Paper trading (for TA strategies)
 * Live trading (trade bot)
- * ~~Backtester~~
-* Market interface:
+* backtester
+* Tool for systematic trading
- * Emit market events
+* Low level market library
- * Basic IRC Bot

 ## Automated Trading platform